 Bayonne, Basque Country: A Unique Culture and Gastronomy

-If you’re traveling to the scenic heart of the French Basque Country, you'll soon realize this is a city that dances to its own rhythm.
-This is particularly true in late July or early August during the Bayonne festival, the largest festival in France.
-This vibrant celebration showcases regional music, dance, and traditional Basque costumes.
+If you’re traveling to the scenic heart of the French Basque Country, you'll soon realize this is a city with its own unique culture.
+The Basque people are very proud of their heritage, which is clear during the Bayonne festival in late July or early August.
+The largest festival in France showcases regional music, dance, and traditional Basque costumes.
 It’s a wonderful way to immerse yourself in the Basque culture while you’re visiting the city.

 Colmar, Alsace: A Colorful Fairy-Tale Village